-The Governor’s Office of Small Business Assistance works closely with a variety of partners to highlight various avenues for access to capital, including, but not limited to the below:
+The Governor’s Office of Small Business Assistance works closely with a variety of partners to facilitate small businesses accessing capital.
+Key funding sources include:

 Product Development and Small Business Incubator Fund